UniversalDependencies/docs/_egy/dep/dislocated-csubj.md

 udver: '2'
 ---

-In Old Egyptian, a dislocated subject clause is one that is usually placed at the beginning of a sentence and separated from its core.
+In Old Egyptian, a dislocated subject clause is a clause that usually appears at the beginning of a sentence and is referred to by a pronominal subject in the core of the sentence.

 ~~~ conllu
 # text = mꜣꜣ Ttꞽ nꞽ ꜥnḫ ⸗f